 David has served on several community boards, many as treasurer, including: Wake Med Health & Hospitals, Inc., Wake Med Foundation, Inc., North Carolina Museum of Art Foundation, Food Bank of North Carolina, Council for Entrepreneurial Development, North Carolina Society to Prevent Blindness, and others.

-Martin J. Murphy, DMedSc, PhD, FASCO was Founding CEO and Board Director of the 20-year-old non-profit CEO Roundtable on Cancer at the request of the 41st President George H.W.
+Marty was for two decades Founding CEO and Board Director of the non-profit CEO Roundtable on Cancer at the request of the 41st President George H.W.
 Bush.
 Marty was also Founding CEO of Project Data Sphere ®, a non-profit initiative of the CEO Roundtable devoted to cancer clinical trial data-sharing and analysis.
-He is Founding Chief Executive Officer of the non-profit Shanghai TuoXin Health Promotion Center that has expanded its purview from cancer prevention and improving cancer patient outcomes to include international Covid-19 interventions and global pandemic preparedness.
+He is Founder and current Chief Executive Officer of the non-profit Shanghai TuoXin Health Promotion Center that has expanded its purview from cancer prevention and improving cancer patient outcomes to include international Covid-19 interventions and global pandemic preparedness.

-Founding Executive Editor of the 26-year-old peer-reviewed journal, The Oncologist, Marty is also Founding Editor of Stem Cells, the 39-year-old flagship journal of stem cell biology, and Co-Founder of its 10-year-old sister journal, Stem Cells Translational Medicine reporting on stem cells in clinical trials.
+Founding Executive Editor of the 27-year-old peer-reviewed journal, THE ONCOLOGIST®, Marty is also Founding Editor of STEM CELLS®, the 40-year-old flagship journal of stem cell biology, and Co-Founder of its 11-year-old sister journal, STEM CELLS TRANSLATIONAL MEDICINE® reporting on stem cells in clinical trials.
 In 2021 he became Director Emeritus of the CEO Roundtable on Cancer.
 He co-chairs the Scientific & Strategic Advisory Council of the International COVID-19 Data Alliance of the Bill & Melinda Gates Foundation.

-An NIH principal investigator, Marty has authored more than 180 primary peer-accepted papers and 7 books, is co-founder of Society for Translational Oncology, member of six Scientific Advisory Boards, two corporate boards of directors, Chairman Emeritus of Conquer Cancer—ASCO Foundation, and Steering Member of Chinese Society of Clinical Oncology.
+A former NIH principal investigator, Marty has authored more than 180 primary peer-accepted papers and 7 books, is Co-Founder and Convener of Society for Translational Oncology, member of six Scientific Advisory Boards, two corporate boards of directors, Chairman Emeritus of Conquer Cancer—ASCO Foundation, and Steering Member of Chinese Society of Clinical Oncology.
 He is an Emeritus Member of National Cancer Policy Forum of National Academy of Medicine (US National Academy of Sciences), board member of Center for Public Health Advisory Board of the Milken Institute, Director Emeritus of Foundation for NIH, Fellow of American Society of Clinical Oncology, and former vice chairman of C-Change.
-Marty is married to Ann Murphy, PhD, president and founder of AlphaMed Press and co-founder and executive director of Society for Translational Oncology.
+Marty is married to Ann Murphy, PhD, President and Founder of AlphaMed Press and Co-founder and Executive Director of Society for Translational Oncology.
 They have five adult children and ten grandchildren.